im-phi/Portfolio_V1/README.md

 This is a work-in-progress of my first personal portfolio website.

-Created with: HTML and CSS
+Designed with: Adobe Photoshop, Illustrator, and XD Built with: HTML and CSS

+Designed and built by Phi Hoang